nuts-foundation/irma-web-glue/README.md

 ```

 But instead of feeding these directly to `irmajs` you hand them to a new
-instance of the `irmaWebGlue` class:
+instance of the `IrmaWebGlue` class:

 ```javascript
 // Initialize irma-web-glue